Ferryville Ordinance Chapter 7

 (2) Industrial users

-flow measurement and sampling devices as required by the Approving Authority to obtain exact
+sampling devices as required by the Approving Authority to obtain exact information

 7.15 WASTEWATER TREATMENT PLANT BILL